 Enjoy Evening Cocktails in Elegant Settings

-The nightlife scene in Kastoria is sparse, though there are a handful of elegant places scattered around Meg.
-Alexandrou street.
+The nightlife scene in Kastoria is sparse.
+However, there are a handful of elegant places scattered around Meg Alexandrou street.
 Bouquillon and BACCARA are popular haunts among locals for when they want an evening tipple or two.

 Learn About the History of the Region

 If you have a little extra time to spare, there are a handful of interesting museums in Kastoria.
-The Byzantine Museum of Kastoria contains a collection of artifacts that were recovered from the region which date back to the Byzantine era.
-It also discusses the rise of Kastoria’s fur trade.
+The Byzantine Museum of Kastoria discusses the rise of Kastoria’s fur trade.

-Meanwhile, the Folklore Museum of Kastoria is a “living museum” housed in the former residence of the noble Nerandzis-Aïvazis family.
+This “living museum” is housed in the former residence of the noble Nerandzis-Aïvazis family.
 Its rooms demonstrate how the upper classes lived in Kastoria.

 Where to Eat

 Sampling local delicacies is as much a highlight of a Greece travel itinerary as seeing the sights.
-Unfortunately, Kastoria is not quite like a lot of other Greek cities, in that dining options here are rather limited.
+Unfortunately, dining options in Kastoria are limited.
 There are a small handful of beloved local tavernas and eateries, though the best places are a little away from the centre.